vigilantmaster/SeleniumChromeDriver/README.md

       - The rest are built into python.
 ### Project Setup
       - Install Python
-      - Make sure selenium is instaleld
+      - Make sure selenium is installed
-      - Copy or clone pyton file
+      - Copy or clone python file
+      - Adjust path to chrome driver
       - Run in python 3.13